-Now you might have read Allen Ginsberg’s Howl – one of the most stunning contributions to the history of modern american poetry.
-But I urge you to read it again today line by line, as you would a short poem.
-I also urge you to read ‘America,’ which is a great example of a stream of consciousness style of writing used often by the Beat Writers and Poets and it carries an undertone of accusation driven towards America (in the middle of Cold War) bluntly as well as sarcastically : “America after all it is you and I who are perfect not the world.”
+If you’ve already read Allen Ginsberg’s Howl – one of the most stunning contributions to the history of modern American poetry, I urge you to read it again today line by line, as you would a short poem.
+I also urge you to read ‘America,’ which is a great example of the style of writing used often by the Beat Writers and Poets and it carries an undertone of accusation driven towards America (in the middle of Cold War) bluntly as well as sarcastically : “America after all it is you and I who are perfect not the world.”

 26. Phenomenal Woman by Maya Angelou

 The poet speaks with confidence and pride about where she thinks her beauty lies, defying the stereotypes of the definition of beauty.
 Now this poem can be read without the background of Maya Angelou, or this poem could be read with the background of Maya Angelou, and her struggles.
 It stands out both times because of its timeless, extraordinary power to make the reader feel good about their strength and beauty too, as the poet does about hers!

 27. Middle-Aged : A Study in an Emotion by Ezra Pound